-Place a paper straw in each corner of your box/vessel.
-Secure each in place with either washi tape or masking tape.
-Washi tape can add a pretty hit of color while masking tape will be a little stronger.
-To ensure that the straws stay in place, tape at the top and bottom of the box.Continue to 5 of 6 below.
+Place a paper straw in each corner of your box.
+Secure each straw with either washi tape or masking tape.
+Washi tape can add a pretty element of color while masking tape will be a little stronger.
+To ensure that the straws stay in place, tape them at the top and bottom of the box.

-Place the Honeycomb Ball
+Attach the Honeycomb Ball or Balloon